 Values-based interview questions

-Leadership: Which traits help to make you a more effective leader?
+Leadership: Which traits make you an effective leader?

 Accountability: How do you respond to negative feedback?